centrifuge/apps/.github/README.md

-# apps

-Monorepo for the Centrifuge applications.
+# Monorepo for the Centrifuge applications.

 ## Setup